Entrepreneurship is a tricky business. It is a journey filled with rewards, failures, and uncertainties alike.

 People you work with are integral to business execution and problem-solving.
 Hence, the importance of picking the right ones cannot be stressed enough.

 Naval’s checklist for picking people to work with includes high intelligence, energy, and integrity.

 These traits essentially mean the people you work with should have the right knowledge that helps your business.
 They should be motivated to work, be reliable, and ethical.

-These kinds of people you can work long-term with and thus, drive the business success.
+These kinds of people you can work long-term with and thus, drive business success.

 “People are oddly consistent.
 That’s one of the things you learn about them.
 So, you want to find long-term people.
 You want to find people who seem irrationally ethical.”

 Our identity is constructed upon our conditioning over the years.
-Our brains develop many biases in the run which obstructs us from seeing the realities.
+Our brains develop many biases in the run which obstruct us from seeing the realities.

 “The hard thing is seeing the truth.
 To see the truth, you have to get your ego out of the way because your ego doesn’t want to face the truth.
 The smaller you can make your ego, the less conditioned you can make your reactions, the less desires you can have about the outcome you want, the easier it will be to see the reality.”